 |11.||Olympus Stylus 1||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the G1X Mark II offers wifi support, while the Digilux 3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Digilux 3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the Digilux 3 from Leica.
+Both the G1X Mark II and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the Digilux 3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.